Synopsis

 Choose a server using SNI: aka SSL routing

-The configuration below matches names provided by the SNI extention and choose a server based on it.
+The configuration below matches names provided by the SNI extension and chooses a server based on it.

 If no SNI is provided or we can’t find the expected name, then the traffic is forwarded to server3 which can be used to tell the user to upgrade its software.